philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

 Next time, bolting this into the egraph structure.
 It is the same thing as bolting in Groebner bases.

+Note that if we use multisets of size 1, the multiset completion becomes a union find.

 There is also a sense in which associativity (A), commutativity (I), distributivity (D), and idempotency (I) feel a bit more structural than linearity

+Question: How much disance do we get from normalizing containers a la here <https://www.philipzucker.com/bottom_up/> instead of going full completion?
+It is way simpler.
+Enodes and containers are put on the same level.

 Is there a way of bolting linear inequalities into this framework?
 Graver and Hilbert are in some sense dealing with inequalities and equalities. `Ax=0` `x>=0` normal form of LP problem makes it feel like completion could work.